 The other three sides I used my paint brush and ran a bead of water around the three sides then torn the edges off to form slightly rough jagged edges.

-I positioned the napkins in place then starting on one end I used Mod Podge to stick it down in place.
+I positioned the napkins in place then starting on one end using Mod Podge underneath to stick it down in place.
 Trying to get it as smooth as possible without wrinkles which is very hard to do.
 No worries I will take care of the wrinkles later.

 After letting this dry thoroughly, I then took the little table to the garage.
 Using my course sandpaper, I roughed up the edges so that some of the wood underneath showed through.